CogniSeeker/SubjectsCTU/README.md

 # CTU FEL CyR (Cybernetics and Robotics) projects
-Here I publish my projects from different subjects in Czech Technical University.
+Here I publish my projects from different subjects at Czech Technical University.
 Each folder corresponds to a different subject I've studied and focuses on a specific topic.
 Feel free to browse, use, and contribute.

 **Disclaimer:** If you are a student at CTU, close this page now!
 These notes and code snippets are highly contagious and may cause academic misconduct symptoms.
 Use them responsibly and remember: copying may lead to catastrophic exam results.
 You have been warned.